Wild Side’s Yacht Charters

 Captain – Downing Braley

-Elizabeth Hartford: Elizabeth Hartford: Head naturalist and local storyteller extraordinaire, while known as the “Dolphin Whisperer” to all, Elizabeth excels in people skills (read her TripAdvisor reviews!) as well.
+Elizabeth Hartford: Captain, naturalist and storyteller/historian extraordinaire.
+While known as the “Dolphin Whisperer”, Elizabeth excels in people skills.
 She can sweet-talk anyone past their anxieties, or maximize your time staying onboard.
 She’s our ‘go to’ person for any onboard challenges.
-She was also office manager for eight years (and lived here all her life), now you can join her in her favorite element.
+She was our office manager for eight years, crew for three, and loves sharing the wonders of the inhabitants of her backyard with people from all over the world.

-“Bio-Acoustics Analyst.
-Eco-Tour Guide.
-Aquaholic in Hawaii” Graduating with a master’s in biological oceanography in July 2015 with interests in eco-tourism and natural resource management (reef-awareness and importance of non-invasive activities).
-Kim is PADI scuba certified for Open water, Advanced, Rescue and Nitrox, CPR and small-boat certified for eco-tours.
-She has experience in coral reef ecology, ichthyology and marine conservation and enjoys educating the public about nature above and below the waves.
+Photographer.
+Aquaholic.
+Master in biological oceanography with interests in eco-tourism and natural resource management (reef-awareness and importance of non-invasive activities).
+Noelle has experience in coral reef ecology, turtle-ology, marine conservation and enjoys educating the public about nature above and below the waves.
+Guests love her fun nature, vast knowledge, and high-level experience.
+We love the way she makes everyone feel comfortable and safe in the water as she guides them through an experience of a lifetime.

 Danielle, has graduated with a degree in marketing, so we’ve put her in charge of our social media.